Introduction-to-Programming-OSOWSKI/Comparisons.py/Readme.md

 # **Comparisons**

 ## **Assignment Description**
-Create a functions for each different comparison that can be made between two given variables x and y.
+Create a function for each different comparison that can be made between two given variables x and y.
 The functions should be named:

 greaterThan()
 lessThan()